San Francisco AIDS Foundation: History

 The SFAF was established in April 1982 as the Kaposi's Sarcoma Research and Education Foundation, by Cleve Jones, Marcus Conant, Frank Jacobson, and Richard Keller.
 They reorganized as the San Francisco AIDS Foundation in 1984.

 The SFAF was originally an all volunteer group led by physicians and gay community leaders.
 It began by providing a hotline service originally called the Kaposi Sarcoma or KS hotline that was later renamed along with the organization.
 The Hotline was intended to serve as a source of accurate information about the AIDS epidemic.
 It was initially available in Northern California but the organization's growth would see it expand nationwide.
 By 1995, the SFAF reported receiving more than 10,000 calls every month on their Northern California AIDS Hotline.

 By October 1982 the foundation officially began working with the San Francisco Department of Public Health.
 Through collaboration the SFAF was able to provide public services meant to educate people about AIDS.
 By November the foundation was working with the California Department of Health Services to provide the same services to other areas of California.
-The SFAF conducted a large advertising campaign, placing messages on public transportation, popular newspapers, and strategically placed advertisements in venues and media popular with the gay community.
+By 1983 the foundation had reached the point where they could establish a social services department that could offer emergency services to those affected by AIDS and related issues.
+Additionally, a major part of the SFAF mission was getting condoms in the hands of gay men.
+Due to the heavily heterosexual advertising and a lack of scientific support, many gay men did not view condoms as useful for their sexual health.
+In 1987, one of the advertising designers for SFAF, Les Pappas, urged condom companies and public health officials to include gay men in their target audience.
+Pappas believed that eroticizing condoms and their role in preventing sexually transmitted diseases would change attitudes towards their use.
+As a result, the SFAF conducted a large advertising campaign, placing messages on public transportation, popular newspapers, and strategically placed advertisements in venues and media popular with the gay community, like gay bars and bathhouses.
+Additionally, SFAF regularly spoke at public conventions and campaigned to the healthcare fields and government.
 The foundation also worked with journalists to increase awareness and understanding of the epidemic.
 The media produced by the SFAF focused on risk reduction and safe sex.
 In particular the Foundation emphasized the use of condoms during anal intercourse for gay men, and cautioned against activities that shared bodily fluid.
-By 1983 the foundation had reached the point where they could establish a social services department that could offer emergency services to those affected by AIDS and related issues.
+While this advertising saw success, SFAF consistently struggled to reach non-white communities.